 Our partnership agreement provides that our general partner will be restricted from engaging in any business activities other than acting as our general partner and those activities incidental to its ownership of interests in us.
-In addition, our partnership agreement provides that our general partner, for so long as it is general partner of our partnership, will cause its affiliates not to engage in the businesses described above under the caption "Certain Relationships and Related Party Transactions-Agreements Governing the Transactions-Omnibus Agreement-Noncompetition."
-Similarly, under the omnibus agreement, Navios Maritime controls our partnership, not to engage in the businesses destribed above under the caption "Certain Relationships and Related Party Transactions-Agreements Governing the Transactions-Omnibus Agreement-Noncompetition."
-Except as provided in our partnership agreement and the omnibus agreement, affiliates of our general partner are not prohibited from engaging in other businesses escared.
+In addition, our partnership agreement provides that our general partner, for so long as it is general partner of our partnership agreement provides that our general partner, for so long as it is general partner of our partnership, will cause its affiliates not to engage in the businesses described above under the caption "Certain Relationships and Related Party Transactions-Agreements Governing the Transactions-Ornibus Agreement-Noncompetition."
+Similarly, under the omnibus agreement, Navios Maritime will agree and will cause it affiliates to agree, for so long as Navios Maritime controls our partnership, not to engage in the businesses described above under the caption "Certain Relationships and Related Party Transactions-Agreements Governing the Transactions-Onnibu s Agreement- Noncompetition."
+Except as provided in our partnership agreement and the omnibus agreement for ugeneral partner are not prohibited from engaging in other businesses or activities, including those that might be in direct competition with us.